davidVillarreal03/PWA-TextEditor/README.md

 ## Tests

-This video will show you how you can test the app.
+Put whatever text you want into the app.
+Close it and open it back up to see your work is still there.

 ## Questions
 For questions about the project, you can reach me via: